spiral/docs/docs/en/temporal/configuration.md

-# Temporal — Installation and Configuration
+# Temporal — Getting started

 [Temporal](https://temporal.io/) is an open-source workflow engine that manage and execute reliable, durable and fault-tolerant workflows in a distributed manner.
 But the only way to use it in PHP is